 It is important to note that a premarital agreement does not cover issues like child support and child custody.
 Nor can a premarital agreement limit or put a cap on the amount of child support that one parent must pay.
 These issues are resolved in family court.
 Only a family law judge can decide on child custody.
 The courts take each individual set of circumstances into account when determining what is in the best interest of the child or children.

 Premarital agreements are revocable in the state of Utah.
 They can also be revised or changed.
-Both parties must agree to any changes or to termination.
+Both parties must agree to any changes or to the termination.

 If you need help drafting the terms of a premarital agreement, our Salt Lake City family law attorney can help.
 Give Emy A. Cordano a call now to schedule your legal consultation and case review at 801-804-5152.